Mourtish/lasante/README.md

 # 🥘 Santé

-A culturally-aware health & nutrition app for Senegalese communities — especially older adults — to track meals, understand nutrition, and prevent diet-related disease.
+A culturally-aware health & nutrition app for  communities — especially older adults — to track meals, understand nutrition, and prevent diet-related disease.